Can The Catholic Church Be Sued?

 States Expand Victims’ Rights

 Lawmakers in many states have proposed or passed legislation to help victims of clergy abuse.
 Numerous states have expanded their legal deadlines for child sexual abuse claims.

 Several states have also opened retroactive “look back” windows to give new opportunities to survivors with expired claims.
-The states of California, New Jersey, New York and North Carolina currently have open “look back” windows for childhood sexual abuse survivors.
+The states of California, New Jersey, New York and North Carolina recently opened “look back” windows for childhood sexual abuse survivors.